6-9 Carlton House Terrace

 We ask that you do not take photographs or make recordings in our building.

 We usually make audio or video recordings of our events and by attending an event you consent to this recording and subsequent broadcast or reproduction.

 The main toilets are in the basement (accessible by lift).
-There is a disabled toilet on the ground floor behind the reception area.
-Unfortunately baby changing facilities are not available.
+There are accessible toilets on the ground floor behind the reception area and in the basement.